The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Philip Kaufman.
 Perf.
 Sean Connery, Wesley Snipes, Harvey Keitel, Cary-Hiroyuki Tagawa.
 20th Century Fox, 1993.
 Based on the novel by Michael Crichton.

-Synopsis: To solve the crime of a young white woman found strangled in the L.A. headquarters of a Japanese corporation, an American-American male cop, Lt.
-Web Smith (Wesley Snipes), partners with John Connor (Sean Connery), a white male expert on Japanese culture.
-They delve into the seemingly seamy underworld of Japanese business etiquette.
-In one scene halfway through the film, Smith gets a tip that a weaselly investigator is digging up dirt on him at a newspaper library and enlisting the help of ‘Lilly the Librarian,’ a white woman we glimpse very briefly.
+Synopsis: To solve the crime of a young woman found strangled in the L.A. headquarters of a Japanese corporation, a cop, Lt.
+Web Smith (Wesley Snipes), partners with expert John Connor (Sean Connery).
+In one scene halfway through the film, Smith gets a tip that an investigator is digging up dirt on him at a newspaper library and enlisting the help of ‘Lilly the Librarian,’ glimpsed very briefly.

 Role Call: Uncredited female as Lilly the Librarian — Information Provider (female); Uncredited female as another newspaper librarian or assistant — Information Provider (female)